-The shield building was the only above-grade nuclear safety-related structure on site designed by Bechtel during original construction that was not sprayed with a white cement Thoroseal finish for sealing of exterior concrete surfaces.
+The shield building was the only above-grade nuclear safety-related structure on-site designed by Bechtel during original construction that did not have white cement Thoroseal finish applied for sealing of exterior concrete surfaces prior to the blizzard of 1978 [Reference 10.1.35].
+A waterproofing membrane was installed below-grade on the shield building exterior.
+The shield building dome was coated in 1976.
+The shield building dome lacks susceptibility to the causal factors for concrete cracking found in the architectural flute shoulders involving waterproof coating on the exterior surface, the discontinuity stress concentration factor, intermediate radial reinforcing steel, and high density reinforcing steel.
 The failure modes for the laminar cracking of the shield building concrete wall were primarily design related from about 40 years ago under a quality assurance program outside the control of FENOC.
 Therefore, the extent of cause was not reviewed in other programs / processes, equipment / systems, organizations, environments, and individuals.